Module 2

 Number of points to inject and smoke drugs

-Most DCRs offer places for intravenous drug use as well as for smoking/inhaling substances.
-The number of seats differs - for example, the drug consumption room Skyen on Istedgade in the Copenhagen district Vesterbro has 20 spaces for smoking and eight spaces for injecting drugs.
-On average, DCRs offer between 7 and 8 (7.41) intravenous drug-use places and between 6 and 7 (6.73) drug-smoking places (Woods, 2014, p.
+Most DCRs provide designated areas for both intravenous drug use and smoking/inhalation.
+The number of spaces varies; for example, the Skyen drug consumption room on Istedgade in Copenhagen district of Vesterbro offers 20 smoking spaces and eight injection spaces.
+On average, DCRs offer between seven and eight (7.41) spaces for intravenous drug-use and between six and seven (6.73) spaces for smoking drugs (Woods, 2014, p.
 17).
-This very much depends on the prevalence of used drugs - for example, compared to other European countries, the prevalence of injecting drug use in the Netherlands is among the lowest in Europe.
-Some individuals need help because they lack experience injecting or have physical or psychological limitations.
-However, staff is usually not allowed to assist clients in administering their drugs.
+This is highly dependent on local drug use patterns - for instance, compared to other European countries, the Netherlands has a lower prevalence of injecting drug use.
+While some individuals may require assistance due to inexperience or physical or psychological limitations, staff are generally prohibited from directly administering drugs to clients.

 Consumed drugs